TheRenegadeCoder/sample-programs-wiki/README.md

 ## What is Automated

-Currently, the script generates 27 pages: one alphabet catalog and 26 alphabet pages.
-The alphabet catalog contains a table with links to each alphabet page as well as meta data like the number of scripts and languages per letter as well as the totals for the entire repo.
+Currently, the script generates 27 pages: 1 alphabet catalog and 26 alphabet pages.

+The alphabet catalog contains a table with links to each alphabet page as well as meta data like the number of scripts and languages per letter.
+In addition, the alphabet catalog contains the total number of scripts and languages for the entire repo.

 Each alphabet page contains a table which lists each language for that particular letter as well as meta data like the number of scripts per language and links to articles and issues.